Gabo-Tor/gym-sailing/README.md

 - **Alive Penalty:** A penalty for each time step to encourage the agent to reach the target quickly.
 - **Target Reward:** A reward for reaching the target.
 - **Course Reward:** A penalty for leaving the course area.
-- **Progress Reward:** A reward for making progress towards the target, using L8 norm, to encourage the agent to move upwind.
+- **Progress Reward:** A reward for making progress towards the target, using the L8 norm, to encourage the agent to move upwind.

 ### Episode End